Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Results and Discussion

-Since coupling of individual localized spins to bosonic quasiparticles in solids is expected to be a major decoherence route disrupting the generation of entanglement, the green curves in Fig.~\ref{fig:fig3}(d) are obtained from the Lindblad ~\cite{Lindblad1976,Manzano2020} time evolution of localized spins of FM$_p \cup$FM$_a$ subsystem of the SV in Fig.~\ref{fig:fig1}.
-The growth of entanglement with $N$ is in accord with the typical time evolution of quantum many-body systems, known to give rise to states with maximal entanglement (in the absence of localization by spatial disorder or nonunitary evolution due to projective measurements or decoherence by environment~\cite{Bardarson2012,Lu2021,Skinner2019}) allowed by conservation laws (see Sec.~\ref{sec:tomography}) and symmetries.
+We also consider the localized spins of the FM$_p \cup$FM$_a$ subsystem of the SV in Fig.~\ref{fig:fig1}.
+The growth of entanglement with $N$ is in accord with time evolution of quantum many-body systems typically leading to a state with maximal entanglement (in the absence of localization by spatial disorder or nonunitary evolution due to projective measurements or decoherence by environment~\cite{Lu2021,Skinner2019}) allowed by conservation laws [see Sec.~\ref{sec:tomography}] and symmetries.